 Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is Lincoln-Marti Charter Schools, Inc. (Charter High School of the Americas).
+The official title of the entity is Lincoln-Marti Charter Schools, Inc. (International Campus).

 Financial Condition

 Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require that we apply appropriate procedures to determine whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
 In connection with our audit, we determined that the School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.